 circle in the center.

-unfold and fold in half 90 degrees from the first fold.
-Unfold again, and
+and fold in half 90 degrees from the first fold.
+Unfold again, and you have a

-you have a cardboard circle with a cutout in the center, the fold lines
+cardboard circle with a cutout in the center, with fold lines that help to

 Carefully place this cardboard circle gently on the top of your primary to